 Clerks: The election official responsible for the administration of the election, with the approval of the majority of the members of the applicable governing body, shall appoint the poll clerks for each polling place.
 (NDCC § 16.1-05-01) Clerks manage the pollbook, verify voters' identification, update incorrect pollbook information, and other ministerial duties assigned by the inspector.
-(NDCC §§ 16.1-05-04 and 16.1-05-07)
+(NDCC § 16.1-05-04 and 16.1-05-07)

 County Auditor May Appoint Judges if Forty Day Notice Not Received: If the district political party chair fails to appoint the judges forty days before the election, the county auditor shall appoint the judges.
 If the county auditor has exhausted all practicable means to select judges from within the voting precinct and vacancies still remain, the county auditor may select election judges who reside outside of the voting precinct, but who reside within the precinct's legislative district.
-If vacancies still remain, the county auditor may select election judges who reside outside of the legislative district but who reside within the county.
+If vacancies still remain, the county auditor may select election judges who reside within the precinct's legislative district.
+If vacancies still remain, the county auditor may select election judges who reside within the county.
 (NDCC § 16.1-05-01)